 SELACO WDB's WIOA Youth program ensures that all participants, including youth with disabilities, receive the same types and quality of services and level of support to achieve their career planning, education, skills training and employment goals.
 To ensure that services for individuals with disabilities meet youths' full range of needs, WIOA staff may collaborate with DOR, instructors and staff from local special education programs, and community-based organizations to develop effective service strategies.
-DOR continues to emphasize youth within its service structure, thereby bringing more value to collaborations with WIOA and system partners around youth services.

 As described in Section III.C.
-SELACO WDB is poised to begin work with Local Partnership Agreement agencies on the development of competitive integrated employment opportunities.
-SELACO WDB anticipates that many individuals for whom CIE goals are established will be young adults and that some of those served will be coenrolled in WIOA.
+SELACO WDB is poised to begin work with Local Partner Agreement agencies on the development of competitive integrated employment opportunities.
+SELACO WDB anticipates that many individuals for whom CIE goals are established will be young adults and that some of those served will be co-enrolled in WIOA.